ray-project/kuberay/docs/reference/api.md

-EDIT THIS FILE!
-THIS IS SCAFFOLDING FOR YOU TO OWN!
-NOTE: json tags are required.
-Any new fields you add must have json tags for the fields to be serialized. var app appsv1.Deployment{} RayClusterSpec defines the desired state of RayCluster
+RayClusterSpec defines the desired state of RayCluster

 _Appears in:_
 - [RayCluster](#raycluster)